freekode/wow-bot/readme.md

 Module is abstract class, provide several methods and abstract methods, for easily receive information from your ai and change values in gui.

+## Conclusion about the bot
+Well, after several tests I have to say with such a type of control, type of reading the data about character, some things are unable to proceed.
+I am talking abouth gathering and moving overall.
+First of all positioning, controlling are quite precise, really with this there is no any big problem to simply walk by the coordinates in clean area.
+But clean area (without mobs, players, etc...), yeah, not achievable.
+I am setting the azimuth and pitch by using a mouse.
+Mouse is a very precise in comparison with keys (A and D).
+But when mouse "working" it can click on another external object (for example a cow), and everything can happen.
+Now, the bot even can fight (quite poor, but mobs are not annoying any more).
+Gathering, gathering is working with big plants.
+Sometimes "plant scanner" can not find a plant, but it exists.
+Of course, all these problems of can be solved, but solution will cost too much time, need to find too much cases.
+So I think with such technology I can not make it possible.

+There is a module of fishing, I really proud of that.
+By my opinion it is very good module, with simple implementation.

+So, try to not be so negative, it the future there is solution about everything, it is OpenCV.
+Computer Vision for such project may be only one solution which can allow easy resolve current problem cases.